spirit-code/spirit/core/docs/c-api/Simulation.md

 Definition of solvers
 --------------------------------------------------------------------

-Note that the VP and NCG Solvers are only meant for direct minimization and not for dynamics.
+Note that the VP and LBFGS Solvers are only meant for direct minimization and not for dynamics.